-Both Amanita muscaria and Amanita pantherina are frequently eaten by dogs.
+Both Amanita muscaria and Amanita pantherinoides are frequently eaten by dogs.
 They too have a fishy odor.
 The toxins ibotenic acid and muscimol are not lethal to humans but in rare instances can cause death in dogs.
-Though cats rarely consume mushrooms they are particularly attracted to dried Amanita muscaria and Amanita pantherina, sometimes with lethal results.
+Though cats rarely consume mushrooms they are particularly attracted to dried Amanita muscaria and Amanita pantherinoides, sometimes with lethal results.

-If a dog or cat has consumed Amanita muscaria or Amanita pantherina, the administration of atropine can intensify a coma-like sleep, greatly increasingly possibility of death.
+If a dog or cat has consumed Amanita muscaria or Amanita pantherinoides, the administration of atropine can intensify a coma-like sleep, greatly increasing the possibility of death.